BrentNoorda/toy-piano/README.md

 don't forget:

- * weird way passing size from less to html (hide chat time)
+ * weird way passing size from less to html (hide chat time) and why doesn't meteor make that stuff easier?
  * how sending keystrokes
  * lots of latency stuff
  * DEBUG